vulferno/my-site/README.md

 My very simple site to show my links.
-Will eventually add projects on there but this will be it for the time being.
+I'll eventually add projects, but this will do for the time being.